piwebcam/PiWebcam/PiWebcam/README.md

 CAMERA_RESOLUTION | The resolution for picture/video
-CAMERA_ROTATE | Rotate image this number of degrees CAMERA_FRAMERATE | Maximum number of frames to be captured per second MOTION_RECORD_MOVIE | If set a movie (in addition to the picture) will be recorded upon motion MOTION_THRESHOLD | Number of changed pixels that triggers motion detection MOTION_FRAMES | The minimum number of frames in a row to be considered true motion
+CAMERA_ROTATE | Rotate image this number of degrees CAMERA_FRAMERATE | Maximum number of frames to be captured per second CAMERA_NIGHT_MODE | Adjust the camera settings and the IR LEDs and Cut filter (if connected) for night vision.
+It can be ON (always night), OFF (always day) or AUTO (enter night mode when the value of a pin changes)
+MOTION_RECORD_MOVIE | If set a movie (in addition to the picture) will be recorded upon motion MOTION_THRESHOLD | Number of changed pixels that triggers motion detection MOTION_FRAMES | The minimum number of frames in a row to be considered true motion